fnatte/pizza-tribes/README.md

 proclaimed as the winner.

-To keep your profits intact, you must train part of your population as guards to protect yourself from being robbed by other players.
+To keep your profits intact, you must train part of your population as security guards to protect yourself from being robbed by other players.
 And maybe, you join the dirty game yourself and send thieves on your competitors!

 <figure>
 	<img alt="screenshot of Pizza Tribes" src="https://github.com/fnatte/pizza-tribes/raw/main/docs/screenshot.png" width="500" />